ralphjsmit/filament/docs/10-testing/04-testing-schemas.md

 });
 ```

-> If you have multiple forms on a Livewire component, you can pass the name of a specific form like `assertFormExists('createPostForm')`.
+> If you have multiple schemas on a Livewire component, you can pass the name of a specific form like `assertFormExists('createPostForm')`.

-## Fields
+## Testing the existence of form fields

 To ensure that a form has a given field, pass the field name to `assertFormFieldExists()`: